leanspace/terraform-provider-leanspace/README.md

 - international_designator: optional, only useful for ASSET
 - tle: optional, only useful for ASSET
     - list of exactly 2 strings
-- latitude: required if kind = GROUND_STATION
+- latitude: required if kind = GROUND_STATION, float of the ground station's latitude
-- longitude: required if kind = GROUND_STATION
+- longitude: required if kind = GROUND_STATION, float of the ground station's longitude
-- elevation: required if kind = GROUND_STATION
+- elevation: required if kind = GROUND_STATION, float of the ground station's elevation

 Nesting of nodes is not possible.
 Instead, set the `parent_node_id` field for the child node (see `examples/nodes` for an example).